There’s little doubt culture is changing rapidly.

-As I shared in my new book, Lasting Impact (you can download the first chapter for free here), if the change inside the church isn’t equal to or greater than the change outside our walls, irrelevance is inevitable.
+As I shared in my book, Lasting Impact (you can download the first chapter for free here), and in my Church Growth Masterclass, if the change inside the church isn’t equal to or greater than the change outside our walls, irrelevance is inevitable.

 While that thought can be somewhat depressing, think of the flip side.

 History belongs to the innovators.
 It belongs to the leaders who dared to dream, to try things no one else was trying, to experiment, to push the boundaries of what everyone else believed was possible.

 As Henry Ford famously said, “If I had asked people what they wanted, they would have said faster horses.”